Otter (film)

-Otter (Vidra) is a 2025 coming-of-age drama film directed by Srdjan Vuletic.
+Otter (Vidra) is a 2025 coming-of-age drama film directed by Srđan Vuletić.
 The film is about sixteen-year-old Hana, who has to overcome not one, but two traumas - the death of her father and the betrayal of her first love.

 The film had its world premiere at the 31st Sarajevo Film Festival on 16 August 2025, in the Competition Programme - Feature Film, where it competed for Heart of Sarajevo award.

 Synopsis

 Sixteen-year-old Hana, a reserved teenager, is thrilled when her crush, Balsha, invites her on a lake trip to film a solar eclipse.
 However, the excitement is short-lived — the next morning, her father, a former elite pilot, passes away.
 In his will, he requested to be buried in a spacesuit.
 While Hana’s mother wants to honour his wish, she struggles to withstand the pressure from relatives demanding a traditional burial.
 Overwhelmed and upset, Hana escapes to the lake.
 There, Balsha's behavior turns aggressive, shattering her expectations.
 Hana finds herself battling on two fronts: at home, to support her mother and defy her overbearing family, and outside, to demand respect and reject being reduced to a sexual object.
 She must take control or risk her "future be as dark as the darkness of the solar eclipse".